 Because there’s no yeast involved there's no need to wait for them to rise.

 Simply mix the ingredients together, roll out, sprinkle with cinnamon sugar, roll up, slice and bake.
+The bicarbonate of soda (baking soda) in the dough helps them to rise in the oven while they're baking.

 The only thing that can be a little tricky is that the dough may be a bit sticky when you roll it out.
-Lightly flour your work surface and rolling pan - or pat into a rectangle with your hands - to avoid it sticking to the surface.
+Lightly flour your work surface and rolling pin - or pat into a rectangle with your hands - to avoid it sticking to the surface.

 How long do they last?